greltel/abap-form-translator/README.md

 * Install via [ABAPGit](http://abapgit.org)
 * ABAP Cloud/Clean Core compatibility.Passed SCI check variant S4HANA_READINESS_2023 and ABAP_CLOUD_READINESS
 * Unit Tested

+## Running the tests off-stack

+Part of the test suite runs outside the ABAP system, transpiled to JavaScript with [abaplint](https://abaplint.org), so every push is verified without a Steampunk tenant:

+    npm ci
+    npm run lint
+    npm test

+This covers `ZCL_FORM_TRANSLATION` (RTTI mapping, language fallback, buffer) and `ZCL_FORM_TRANS_RULES` (validation rules).
+30 unit tests, backed by an in-memory SQLite database so the SELECT and `CL_OSQL_TEST_ENVIRONMENT` behave as they do in the system.

 ## Usage